-Once you have implemented campaign tracking, you can then generate reports or use a Salesforce plugin like Full Circle Insights to analyze your campaigns.
+Once you have implemented campaign tracking, you can then generate reports or use a Salesforce plugin like Full Circle Insights to analyze campaigns.

 The types of questions you can now answer include:

-- How many new leads were generated from a given piece of content?
+- How many new leads did a given piece of content generate?